-Fungal cells are arranged end to end to form threadlike filaments called hyphae (singular, hypha).
-When fungi grow, new cells are added to the tip of the hyphae.
+Hyphae (singular – hypha) are the fungal cells arranged in end to end fashion to form threadlike filaments.
+Hyphae represent the vegetative structure of a fungus.
+Fungi grow by adding new cells to the tip of the hyphae.
 The cells of hyphae have thin cell walls made up of chitin.
 Structure and morphology of hyphae vary with the group of fungi.
-Some fungal groups do possess cross-walls, or septa between cells of their hyphae, whereas some do not.
-The pores of cross-walls, however, allow materials to flow among the cells, and it enables the sharing of water and nutrients absorbed from one part of hyphae with other regions of the fungal body.
+Some fungal groups possess cross-walls, or septa between cells of their hyphae (septate fungi), whereas some do not (aseptate fungi).
+Furthermore, there are pores in cross-walls, which allow materials to flow among the cells, enabling the sharing of water and nutrients absorbed from one part of hyphae with other regions of the fungal body.

 What is Mycelium?

-What is the difference between Hyphae and Mycelium?
+What is the Difference Between Hyphae and Mycelium?

 Hyphae are the long thread-like structures composed of fungal cells while mycelium is the total mass of hyphae of a fungus.
 Thus, this is the key difference between hyphae and mycelium.